WebAssembly/spec/spectec/test-prose/TEST.md

     - the function func is valid with the defined type dt.
   - |elem*| is |rt*|.
   - For all elem in elem*, and corresponding rt in rt*:
-    - the element segment elem is valid with the element type rt.
+    - the table segment elem is valid with the element type rt.
   - |data*| is |ok*|.
   - For all data in data*, and corresponding ok in ok*:
-    - the data segment data is valid.
+    - the memory segment data is valid.
   - If start is defined, then:
     - the start function start is valid.
   - |export*| is |nm*|.